Why is Zotero still saying that my storage is full after I deleted files?

-Your Zotero Storage quota, displayed on your storage settings page, applies solely to files you've uploaded to Zotero servers, and doesn't affect your local usage of Zotero.
-You can always store as much as you wish locally — you'll never be prevented from saving to the Zotero app due to being at your online Zotero Storage quota.
+Beyond that, keep in mind that your storage quota, displayed on your storage settings page, applies solely to files you've uploaded to Zotero servers, and doesn't affect your local usage of Zotero.
+You can always store as much as you wish locally — you'll never be prevented from saving to the Zotero app due to being at your online storage quota.

-If you'd prefer to keep all your files, you can add a storage subscription from the storage settings page to increase your quota.
+If you'd prefer to keep all your files, you can add a storage subscription or upgrade your plan from the storage settings page.
 This would allow you to sync all your files and make them accessible from other devices and the web library, as well as to restore your files from the online library if something happened to your computer.